gxiaolab/isoLASER/README.md

 - networkx==3.1
 - scikit-learn==1.3.2

-isoLASER has been tested in the following operating systems:
+IsoLASER has been tested in the following operating systems:
 - CentOS Linux 7

 External software requirements: